Intact Financial

+As of 2017, Intact was the largest provider of property and casualty insurance in Canada by annual premiums.
 The company has over 16,000 employees and insures more than five million individuals and businesses through its insurance subsidiaries.
 In the J.D.
 Power 2015 Canadian Home Insurance Satisfaction Study, belairdirect was ranked highest in the Atlantic/Ontario region with a score of 799 and in the Quebec region with a score of 814 and Intact Insurance ranked third with a score of 791.